CrowdSwap/docs/developers/overview.md

 ### Introduction

-Crowdswap provides a dezen APIs that helps DeFi apps being more tangeble for end users.
+Crowdswap provides a dozen APIs that helps DeFi apps being more tangible for end users.

 - Finding the best route and dex for swapping is one of these APIs.
-We've been trying to create and keep update a list of the most profitable dexes and offer the to our users.
+We've been trying to create and update a list of the most profitable dexes and offer them to our users.

-- Cross-chain is another service that let users to swap they asset between different chains.
-Similar to swap, we tried to provide an API that simplifies the process of swapping in away that end user do not to worry about a cross-chain steps.
+- Cross-chain is another service that let users to Cross chain swap their asset between different chains.
+Similar to swap, we tried to provide an API that simplifies the process of swapping in a way that end user do not to worry about a cross-chain steps.

 Before explaining more about the details of the API, here is the link of endpoints in the swagger format: [Swagger UI](./api.md)